San Diego Unified School District

 The aging equipment on campus at Live Oak Elementary School led to higher than desired energy and maintenance bills.
 This made Live Oak a perfect candidate for the newly implemented Proposition 39.

-Alpers Engineering was brought in to do Retro-Commissioning to find all the issues affecting the system, determine which equipment needed to be replaced, and which equipment merely needed to be repaired.
+Alpers Engineering was brought in to perform Retro-Commissioning to find all the issues affecting the system, determine which equipment needed to be replaced, and which equipment merely needed to be repaired.

 To accomplish this, Alpers Engineering maintained a close relationship with the maintenance staff, conducting interviews and site walk-throughs to deduce which pieces of equipment were in need of replacement, which units needed to be repaired, and which units could be left as is.
 This was used to create a specific list of the proposed new equipment.